 Revenge was in the result, not the gloating.

-Jack had seen too many movies where the vengeful party failed by pausing at the pivotal moment, paying dearly for their self-indulgence, the Bond villain allowed the hero to escape through meticulous explanation of his masterplan.
+Jack had seen too many movies where the vengeful party failed by pausing at the pivotal moment, paying dearly for self-indulgence – the Bond villain allowed the hero to escape through meticulous explanation of his masterplan.
 He didn’t care if he was the good or bad guy anymore, such generic stereotypes had no meaning in a world that took Rosie and Thomas from him.

 If you’re going to shoot, shoot, don’t talk.